LennonLab/Emergence/EmergencePrePrint.md

 ### Introduction

-The discovery, explanation, and prediction of patterns is foundational to the field of ecology.
+The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., patterns.
-The study of ecological patterns across the tree of life has inspired ecological theories and paradigms for over a century (e.g., Watson 1859).
+As the signatures of mechanisms that shape the structure and dynamics of populations, species, communities, and ecosystems, patterns have inspired ecological paradigms for over a century (Table 1).
+Some of these patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or earlier (e.g., Malthus 1798).
+Today, ecologists seek unified theories for the common explanation of patterns (e.g., Hubbell 2001, McGill 2010, Harte 2011), and continue to uncover patterns using increasingly large and diverse datasets (e.g., Locey and Lennon 2016).
+However, the many common patterns of ecology are largely understood in isolation, divided among subfields that rarely communicate and theories with little overlap.

-Given enough time and resources, an army of ecologists could uncover many of these patterns in an environment of sufficient diversity and space.
+Given enough time and resources, an army of ecologists could document many commonly studied patterns in an environment of sufficient diversity and space.
-Yet historically, ecologists have focused little on how patterns that are predicted by different theories ~~~and explained by different paradigms, or studied within different subfields can (perhaps remove to make sentence less clunky; not needed?)~~~ emerge within a single system.

-Within a given ecological community, one could test the predictions of any number of ecological theories.
-~~For example~~~One could test the allometric predictions of metabolic theory, ~~~competition?~~~the growth related predictions of resource ~~ratio?~~~ limitation theory, trade-offs predicted by life history theory, and ~~the~~ many predictions ~~related to the~~~of commonness and rarity from ~~any number of ecological theories of~~~ ~~derived from~~~ community ecology, macroecology, and biodiversity.
-However, the field of ecology has devoted little effort to understanding of how the predictions and patterns from various ecological theories can emerge in the same system. ~~ seems redundant with last sentence of first paragraph~~
+Macroecologists could document the many allometric relationships of metabolic theory (Brown et al. 2004).
+Population ecologists could reveal patterns of growth while life historians could measure trade-offs in reproductive strategies (Begon et al. 2009).
+Community ecologists and biodiversity scientists could test their many models and theories of biodiversity against empirical patterns of commonness and rarity (McGill 2010).
+Ecologists that specialize on taxa (e.g., microbial ecologists, mammalogists, plant ecologists) or different scales (e.g., molecular ecologists, macroecologists) could document these and many other patterns in their respective systems.
+Yet despite their united effort, this army of ecologists would splinter when it comes to analyzing their patterns with theory and models.

+Most ecological models only generate one pattern and few ecological theories make more than one or two predictions (McGill et al. 2007).
+Even within the same subfield, different theories can have little-to-no overlap.
-For example, metabolic theory of ecology (MTE) predicts many scaling patterns related to body size, the most powerful of which is the 3/4 scaling of metabolic rate with body size (Brown *et al.* 2004).
+For example, metabolic theory of ecology (MTE) and the maximum entropy of theory of ecology (METE) are both macroecological theories.
+MTE predicts scaling patterns related to body size, the most powerful of which is the 3/4 scaling of metabolic rate (Brown *et al.* 2004).
-However, MTE does not predict intensively studied patterns of commonness and rarity such as the species abundance distribution (SAD) and species-area relationship (SAR).
+However, MTE does not predict patterns of commonness and rarity such as the species abundance distribution (SAD) and species-area relationship (SAR).
-Another general ecological theory, the maximum entropy theory of ecology (METE) predicts the SAD, SAR, and several other patterns of commonness and rarity (Harte 2011).
+In contrast, METE predicts several patterns of commonness and rarity, including the SAD and SAR (Harte 2011).
+However, METE makes no predictions of metabolic scaling.
-However, despite their generality, METE and MTE do not predict any of the same patterns and use few, if any, of the same variables. ~~~ So the queston arises: are there connections between these theories?
-Must there be?
-And if there are, then that would be cool, but what are the essential features?~~~
+Despite their shared subfield and generality, METE and MTE do not make predictions about any of the same patterns and use few, if any, of the same inputs.

-Ecologists have so far, not developed the computational tools to study the predictions of combined ecological theories and the simultaneous emergence of ecological patterns. ~~~ Not sure I entirely follow with this transition; why would emergences *necessarily* require computation?
-For example in the examples above, METE can predict a handful of patterns; was this an example where computaton was holding things back~~~
+Ecologists have rarely considered how patterns from across subfields and theories can simultaneously emerge.
+This is perhaps due to the difficulties of empirical study and the challenges of deriving elegant models that are capable of producing multiple patterns.
-However, one form of ecological modeling is amenable to this task, individual-based modeling (IBM).
+However, one form of ecological modeling is amenable to this task, i.e., individual-based modeling (IBM).
-IBMs encode rules of how individual particles (e.g., organisms, resource particles) behave according to theories, principles, mechanisms, and processes (e.g., Rosindell et al. 2015).
+IBMs encode rules of how individual particles (e.g., organisms, resource particles) behave according to theories, principles, mechanisms, and processes (e.g., Rosindell et al. 2015, Hellweger *et al.* 2016).
 IBMs allow population to ecosystem-level dynamics to emerge over time and space, and provide degrees of ecological realism, individual variability, and spatial complexity that are untenable with other modeling approaches (Grimm and Railsback 2005).
-IBMs allow realistic and unanticipated patterns and dynamics to emerge from otherwise simple individual-level interactions and multiple dimensions of ecological complexity (e.g., Locey *et al.* 2017).
+IBMs also allow realistic and unanticipated patterns and dynamics to emerge from otherwise simple individual-level interactions and multiple dimensions of ecological complexity (e.g., Locey *et al.* 2017).
-Finally, IBMs ~~can~~ allow researchers to track, record, and analyze an immense amount of information.
+Finally, IBMs allow researchers to track, record, and analyze an immense amount of information.
-However, ecological IBMs are typically used to examine highly specific questions and often require consider~~able~~ computational ~~complexity~~ (DeAngelis and Gross 1992, Rosindell et al. 2015, Grimm and Raidlsback 2005).

 Here, we leverage the power of ecological IBMs with a relatively simple platform that encodes the first principles of several ecological theories.
 This platform, called 'Emergence', allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.